How To Live With Less Plastic In 2019 | Plastic Oceans UK

 Don’t be fooled, this does not mean it can be recycled or has been recycled.
 Moves are afoot to simplify the messaging - this cannot come soon enough!
 You need to find out from your local collection system.

 3. Wash it and Squash it!

 This is good advice from industry experts.

 Why?
 It prevents food residue contamination spreading onto other materials such as paper as they all go through the separation system.
 Contamination can lead to rejection of recyclates.

 The labels ‘compostable’ and ‘biodegradable’ are often mistakenly thought of as interchangeable.
 They are not!
 BEWARE!
 Here's what you need to know.

-Bacteria digest this type of plastic and turn it into compost.
+Bacteria digest compostable plastic items and turn it into compost.

 What’s an example of a compostable plastic item?

 Eg. A ‘compostable’ plastic bag.
 But it must meet certain requirements to earn it’s label.
 It can’t be toxic to worms, it must support plant life.

 Your council can advise whether to put compostables with your green waste.
 Most need high temperatures to break down, so check with your council before putting these into your compost waste stream.